vishwaraj-kumar/ec2-web-server-deployment/README.md

 </p>

 ### ▶ Step 3: Connecting to EC2 via SSH
 Once the instance was running, I copied its **public IPv4 address** and opened my terminal.
-I navigated to the folder where my .pem fi le was saved, then ran this command to connect:
+I navigated to the folder where my .pem file was saved, then run this command to connect:

 ```bash
 ssh -i "Your_pem_file_name.pem" ec2-user@<EC2_PUBLIC_IP>